 - Functional Anatomy

 - Optimal Boarding Conditions

-Part II (afternoon of day 2) will focus on the practical application of a healthy hoof shape as taught in in the thoery part.
+The practical parts will focus on the application of maintenance trimming a hoof as taught in in the thoery part.
 This is done through non-invasive trimming techniques on cadaver hooves and illustrative dissections.
-This section is also interesting for people of have attended previous Holistic Hoofcare Seminars.
+The instructor will also do a demo trim and assessment on a horse.

-To be able to attend Part II, you need to have attended Part I. Please note, it is not realistic to learn barefoot hoof care in a couple of days and then apply it to a horse – which potentially does not have healthy feet at this point in time.
+Please note, it is not realistic to learn barefoot hoof care in a couple of days and then apply it to a horse – which potentially does not even have healthy feet at this point in time.
 We recommend to contact a professional to be guided, or consider our Professional’s Course.